-You can cancel a cycle at anytime.
+You can cancel a cycle at any time.

-- Turn the cycle control knob slowly clockwise until you hear water draining.
+- 1. Turn the cycle control knob slowly clockwise until you hear water draining.
 Let the dishwasher drain completely.

 - 2. Open the door.

 - 3. Turn the cycle control knob to Off.

 Changing a Cycle or Setting